asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

-On the surface this makes a lot of sense. __"Don't make teams recreate the wheel."__ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is a problem so cross-team duplication must also be a problem.
+On the surface this makes a lot of sense. __"Don't make teams recreate the wheel."__ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is the root of all evil so cross-team duplication must also be a problem.

 A lot of this focus is about "being able to move developers" between teams.
 That is another patently false idea in the industry.
 Moving people between teams is a topic for another day.
-For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, Extreme Programming Explained.
+For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, _Extreme Programming Explained_.
 There he describes moving people constantly into and out of teams is a false optimization, for a lot of the reasons I've noted above.